 British National Standard (BSI 8878):

 This is the web accessibility Code of Practice published by the British Standards Intuition for developing processes to plan and create accessible web products.

 New Zealand Human Rights Act:

 This Act protects human rights, including discrimination against disability.

 Web Accessibility Standard 1.1:

 This Standard requires all public service and non-public service agencies to meet the New Zealand Government Web Accessibility Standard which incorporates WCAG 2.1 AA with exceptions provided for complex visual maps, alternatives for time-based media, live captions, audio descriptions.

 Help navigating the compliance complexities

-For a demo of our Accessibility-as-a-Service platform, reach out to our team today.
+For a demo of our end-to-end digital accessibility platform, reach out to our team today.

 eSSENTIAL Accessibility has changed its name to Level Access!
 Read More